-PEFA Assessment: Data required and sources PEFA 2016 Performance Indicator Data required Data sources Data Provided (Y/N) Pillar I. Budget reli ability PI-1: Aggregate exp penditure out-turn 1.1 Aggregate expenditure outturn The aggregate expenditure outturn and the approved aggregate budget expenditure for each of the last three completed fiscal years Annual budget law/ documentation /estimates approved by the legislature; Annual budget execution report or Comparative Statement of Budgetand Actual Results.
+PEFA Assessment: Data requi red and sources PEFA 2016 Performance Indicator Data required Data sources Data Provided (Y/N) Pillar I. Budget reli ability PI-1: Aggregate exp penditure out-turn 1.1 Aggregate expenditure out- turn The aggregate expenditure outturn and the approved aggregate budget expenditure for each of the last three completed fiscal years Annual budget law/ documentation /estimates approved by the legislature; Annual budget execution report or Comparative Statement of Budgetand Actual Results.
 PI-2: Expenditure of composition out-turn 2.1 Expenditure composition outturn by function The expenditure composition of the end-of- year outturn and of the originally approved budget for each of the main functional Annual budget law/ documentation /estimates approved by the legislature classifications or for each of the 20 largest budget heads in the administrative classification Annual budget execution report or annual financial statements Should the number of main budget heads exceed 20, the composition variance should be assessed against the largest heads that together make up 75% of the budget (a minimum of 20 heads if an administrative classification), with the residual heads (excluding contingency items) aggregated into one line.
 Data are needed for each of the last three completed fiscal years.
 2.2 Expenditure composition outturn by economic type The expenditure composition of the end-of- year outturn and of the originally approved budget for each of the main economic classifications for each of the last three Annual budget law/ documentation /estimates approved by the legislature Annual budget execution report completed fiscal years or annual financial statements 2.3 Expenditure from contingency reserves The actual expenditure charged to a contingency heading (either as a separate vote, or as a sub-vote under the MoF, with a clearly marked title such as 'contingency reserves') for each of the last three completed fiscal years.
 Annual budget law/ documentation/estimates approved by the legislature Annual budget execution report or audited annual financial statements

-PEFA Assessment: Data requi red and sources PEFA 2016 Performance Indicator Data required Data sources Data Provide (Y/N) ded PI-3: Revenue out -turn 3.1 Aggregate revenue outturn The actual end-of-year revenue and the originally budgeted revenue, for each of the last three completed fiscal years Annual budget law/ documentation/estimates approved by the legislature Annual budget execution report or audited annual financial statements Information on revenue outturn for the most recent completed fiscal year may also be presented in the budget estimates document The budget originally approved by the legislature on which budgetary units base their annual expenditure plans at the commencement of the fiscal year.
+PEFA Assessment: Data requi red and sources PEFA 2016 Performance Indicator Data required Data sources Data Provide (Y/N) PI-3: Revenue out -turn 3.1 Aggregate revenue outturn The actual end-of-year revenue and the originally budgeted revenue, for each of the last three completed fiscal years Annual budget law/ documentation/estimates approved by the legislature Annual budget execution report or audited annual financial statements Information on revenue outturn for the most recent completed fiscal year may also be presented in the budget estimates document The budget originally approved by the legislature on which budgetary units base their annual expenditure plans at the commencement of the fiscal year.
 (The above information should be available from the MoF.
-Info on the main sources of revenue may also be available from the revenue authorities, although they may not be responsible for some sources of revenue about which data are required.) be 3.2 Revenue composition outturn Annual budget law/ documentation/estimates approved by the legislature Annual budget execution report or audited annual financial statements Information on revenue outturn for the most recent completed fiscal year may also be presented in the budget estimates document
+Info on the main sources of revenue may also be available from the revenue authorities, although they may not b responsible for some sources of revenue abowhich data are required.)
+3.2 Revenue composition outturn The value of revenue in the original approved budget, by category at the GFS three-digit level, or comparable classification, and the Annual budget law/ documentation/estimates approved by the legislature end-of-year outturn for the same categories for each of the last three completed fiscal years Annual budget execution report or audited annual financial statements Information on revenue outturn for the most recent completed fiscal year may also be presented in the budget estimates document